dino-/py-mkvenv/README.md

     $ pip install -r requirements.txt

+You should now be able to run it, type check it with mypy, etc.

+    $ ./py-mkvenv     # Run it
+    $ mypy py-mkvenv  # Type check with mypy

 Over time, you may install more libraries using `pip install`.
 Get a list of those and check these changes into source control if necessary.